 If the FDA does not allow us to pursue the Section 505(b)(2) regulatory pathway as anticipated, we may need to conduct additional clinical trials, provide additional data and information and meet additional standards for regulatory approval.
 If this were to occur, the time and financial resources required to obtain FDA approval for EVK-001, and the complications and risks associated with our lead product candidate, would likely substantially increase.
 We may need to obtain additional funding, which could result in significant dilution to the ownership interests of our then existing stockholders to the extent we issue equity securities or convertible debt.
 We cannot assure you that we would be able to obtain such additional financing on terms acceptable to us, if at all.
 Moreover, inability to pursue the Section 505(b)(2) regulatory pathway could result in competitive products reaching the market before EVK-001, which could impact our competitive position and prospects.
-Even if we are allowed to pursue the Section 505(b)(2) regulatory pathway for commercialization.
+Even if we are allowed to pursue the Section 505(b)(2) regulatory pathway, we cannot assure you that EVK-001 or any future product candidates will receive the requisite approvals for commercialization.